 Recreational vehicle towing in Canada can get confusing because it isn’t consistent throughout the country.
 What might be legal in one province may be illegal in another – it all depends on the regulations.
-If you were wondering you can tow two trailers in British Columbia, it might be time you familiarized yourself with the towing and recreational vehicle regulations in your province.
+If you are wondering if you can tow two trailers in British Columbia, it might be time for you to familiarize yourself with the towing and recreational vehicle regulations in your province.

 Regulations for towing more than one trailer in BC:

 Currently, the CVSE (Commercial Vehicle Safety and Enforcement) – British Columbia’s provincial law enforcement agency – only permits commercial drivers with a specific endorsement to tow more than one trailer behind a vehicle or camper.
 There are exceptions – a car dolly with a car is typically regarded as a single trailer.
 In other provinces, the same rules apply.
 However, in Saskatchewan, Nova Scotia, Manitoba, and Alberta, you can tow two trailers so long as the leading trailer is a fifth wheel.

 If you’re looking to travel into British Columbia and you’re towing more than one trailer, you may need to alter your plans slightly.
 You will need to investigate a self-propelled option or an additional vehicle.

 If you’re towing a trailer, boat, or other vessel in British Columbia, it’s important that you familiarize yourself with the regulations surrounding towing, weight capacities, loading, and more.